BYD Dolphin vs Chevy Bolt 2027: Budget EV Battle - ThinkEV Canada comparison

 PRICE

-The Dolphin's base model is estimated at $28,000–$35,000.
-The Bolt 2027 is projected at $30,000–$38,000.
-On sticker price alone, the Dolphin wins.
-But sticker isn't the full story — and in Canada's current incentive landscape, it's barely half the story.
+The Dolphin's base model is still an estimate in Canada, generally discussed in the high-$20,000s to mid-$30,000s.
+The Bolt is no longer just an estimate on price: Chevrolet Canada now lists a starting MSRP of C$39,999.
+On sticker price alone, the Dolphin still looks cheaper.
+But sticker isn't the full story — and in Canada's current incentive environment, it's barely half the story.

 The BYD Dolphin does not qualify for the $5,000 federal EVAP rebate.
 Chinese-manufactured vehicles are explicitly excluded.
 The original 100% tariff from October 2024 has been reduced to 6.1% as of January 2026, with a 49,000-vehicle quota, but the EVAP exclusion remains.
 This is a political decision, not a technical one, and it directly shapes the math.
 The Chevy Bolt 2027, expected to be built in North America, qualifies — assuming the transaction price stays under $50,000.
 That $5,000 difference closes most of the gap between the two.